-GSA Library will close to students from 18.00 Monday 6 March 2020 as a precautionary measure following the Covid-19 outbreak.
-All teaching, studios and support services at Glasgow School of Art are now closed until further notice.
+GSA Library closed to visitors on Monday 6 March 2020 as a precautionary measure following the Covid-19 outbreak.
+All teaching, studios and support services at Glasgow School of Art remain closed until further notice.
 GSA is posting regular updates on this fast-moving situation and students are advised to check this page regularly for updates across the institution.
 If you have any individual concerns or questions, you can contact the GSA Covid-19 email.

 Contacting The Library

 If you have any questions Library-related questions during our closure, please email us.
 Do not telephone, as your call may go unanswered.

 Updates on our closure and services will be advertised via Twitter.
 We would encourage you to check this regularly for updates on Library services available to you.

 The Library is currently inaccessible to visitors and staff, and you will not be able to borrow books during this period.
 To ensure you are not disadvantaged, we are prioritising the purchase of e-books during this period, whenever they are available commercially in the appropriate formats.
 If you require a particular text, email us with details and we will try to source an electronic copy.
 Where an e-version is not available, we may be able to organise for a print copy to be delivered to your home address, subject to affordability.

 Returning Books & Overdues

 Please do not attempt to return books to the Library at this time.
 Loan periods have been extended and any overdue fines accrued during this period will be waived.